Kajsa Ekis Ekman

-Biography
+Kajsa Ekis Ekman (born 1980) is a Swedish journalist and author.
+She has written about topics including prostitution, surrogacy, gender, imperialism and capitalism.
+Ekman lectures internationally on prostitution, surrogacy, and crisis theory.
+Currently, she is editor-in-chief of Parabol Press.

+Early life

-Ekman grew up in Stockholm and became involved with the punk movement in her early teens.
-That led her to engage in political activism for animal rights and anti-fascism.
+Ekman grew up in Stockholm, Sri Lanka and Vietnam.
+She became involved with the punk movement in her early teens.
+That led her to engage in political activism.

 She participated in the protests at the European Council meetings in Gothenburg 2001, coined the Gothenburg Riots, and has mentioned experiencing a decline in activist movements as an aftermath.
 During an open house at the Swedish newspaper Dagens Nyheter, she criticised the paper's lack of appeal to young people.
 Journalist Viggo Cavling, editor of the newspaper's supplement DN på stan, encouraged her to write and submit something herself.
 This led to a collaboration that sparked her interest in writing.

-She has studied literature at university level, among other subjects.
+She has a Master of literature from Södertörn University, among other subjects.